Ajai-spispr/Ajai-spispr.github.io/_posts/2019-11-15-Eighty-Percent-Python-Cheetsheet.md

 #function with parameter
 def function_without_return_value(param):
     '''
-    functions that dosen't have a return type are called as procedures
+    functions that doesn’t have a return type are called as procedures
     '''
     print("param for this function is " + param)